nixpkgs-architecture/simple-package-paths/README.md

 This RFC establishes the standard of using `pkgs/unit/${shard}/${name}` "unit" directories for the definitions of the Nix packages `pkgs.${name}` in nixpkgs, where `shard = toLower (substring 0 2 name)`.
 All unit directories are automatically discovered and incorporated into the `pkgs` set using `pkgs.${name} = pkgs.callPackage pkgs/unit/${shard}/${name}/pkg-fun.nix { }`.

-This standard must be followed for newly added packages.
 The following requirements will be checked by CI.
+This standard must be followed for newly added packages that can satisfy these requirements.
 A treewide migration to this standard will be performed for existing packages that can satisfy these requirements.

 ## Structure